Carillon: Performances

 Performances on the carillon are commonly categorized as either recitals or concerts.
 Carillon recitals are traditional performances that take place on fixed schedules throughout the week.
 They may supplement regularly scheduled events, or take place at the convenience of the carillonneur.
 Traditional since the instrument's inception, this method is the foundation of carillon performance.
 Concerts refer to special carillon performances, typically featuring a program and a place for the audience to sit and listen.
 Some carillonneurs may livestream the event so the audience can watch them at the keyboard.
-The first carillon concert was held on 1 August 1892 as part of Jef Denyn's Monday evening concert series.
+The first carillon concert was held on 1 August 1892 as part of Jef Denyn's Monday-evening concert series.

 The lack of consistent interest in traditional performances among the general public has caused carillonneurs to engage in musical collaborations and experiments, collectively referred to as "Carillon Plus".
 Carillonneur duos explore the possibility of duet playing and producing new music for the configuration.
 Others seek to play the carillon in orchestras, bands, and other ensembles.
 Carillon Plus performances are not new, but have been explored more intensely since the mid-20th century.

 Organization and education

 The World Carillon Federation is the central organization of carillon players and enthusiasts.
-It is a federation of preexisting regional, national, and supranational carillon organizations.
+It is a federation of pre-existing regional, national, and supranational carillon organizations.
 As of 2025, it is composed of 15 member organizations: